Web directory is an organized collection of links to websites. — Wikipedia

 Here are links to pages about closely related subjects.

-2. At first glance, one might assume that Cosma is “just another” directory, or worse yet, a link farm.
+3. At first glance, one might assume that Cosma is “just another” directory, or worse yet, a link farm.
 However, this would be a very inaccurate assumption.
 While it can serve some of the same purposes as a Web directory, its origin, purpose and method of production are quite different.
 Cosma even began before the World Wide Web was “invented” and link directories began to emerge in the late 1980s.
 Its closest relative and immediate predecessor was actually a project called the Purdue Knowledge System that was initially designed to be a career guidance system for Freshman students at Purdue University.
 It was created in HyperCard and then translated to Sun Microsystem’s HyperNews for UNIX workstations.
 A few years later the project was translated and posted on Gopher.
 Then it was only published on the Web as an afterthought, and at the time it was one of the first university wide sites and also one of the largest sites.
 The main difference between Cosma and the earlier Purdue Knowledge System is that Cosma is designed to serve more functions than just career guidance and do so in more subject areas than just those taught at Purdue University.
-All of that being said, it is the case that once Web directories began to appear in the mid-1990s, particularly Kathy Schrock’s Guide, then the potential for Cosma to also serve a similar function was apparent.
+All of that being said, it is the case that once Web directories began to appear in the mid-1990s, then the potential for Cosma to also serve a similar function was apparent.
 For awhile it even appeared that the World Wide Web Virtual Library might evolve to serve the same goal as Cosma, but eventually it became clear that wasn’t going to happen.
-Then, sadly, most of the highest quality Web directories evaporated over the last few decades.
+Then, sadly, many of the best Web directories evaporated over the last few decades (e.g. Yahoo!, BUBLINK, Intute, Schrock’s Guide and KidsClick!).
 There’s plenty of talk about them being rendered irrelevant by Google and other search engines.
 Clearly, not everyone agrees with that sentiment.
 Commentary on why systematic inventories of knowledge are valuable could fill a book, and maybe someday it will, but first there’s that ongoing task of demonstrating the full potential of such things 😉